Can You Help Us With Photographs Of This Trek?

 Here’s a guide to help you pack for the trek –

-The trek ends in Joshimath, which close to a lot of places in Uttarakhand that deserves to be seen.
+The trek ends in Joshimath, which is close to a lot of places in Uttarakhand that deserve to be seen.

 Mana village has the honour of being the last village on the Indo – Tibet border.
 From here, you can hike up to Vasundhara Falls for a quick trek.

-Badrinath town is one of the four sites of Char dham pilgramage and is famous for it’s temple.
+Badrinath town is one of the four sites of the Char Dham pilgrimage and is famous for its temple.
 The temple is open for 6 months every year – spring to early winter.

-Auli is famous for it’s ski slopes during winter and make for wonderful meadows in other seasons.
+Auli is famous for its ski slopes during winter and makes for wonderful meadows in other seasons.
 Our Pangarchulla and Kuari Pass treks pass through these.

 Places to see in Rishikesh

 The Lakshman Jhula is a suspension bridge over the river Ganga.
 It is a bridge that is immediately associated with Rishikesh.
-Around Lakshman Jhula, there are temples and cafes you can explore.
+Around Lakshman Jhula, there are temples and caves you can explore.

 The Ghat on Muni ki Reti side